bcgov/canwqdata/README.md

 fraser <- dl_basin("FRASER-LOWER MAINLAND")
 ```

-Lets do some quick summary stats of the fraser dataset:
+Do some quick summary stats of the fraser dataset:

 ``` r
 library(dplyr)